-- To set out the types and thresholds of development where a developer contribution may be requested, the level of contribution and the range of purposes for which it may be sought - To provide exact levels of developer contributions required or the methodology for their calculation.
+- To set out the types and thresholds of development where a developer contribution may be requested, the level of contribution and the range of purposes for which it may be sought. - To provide exact levels of developer contributions required or the methodology for their calculation

-Determining the need for and type of developer contribution
+Determining the Need for and Type of Developer Contribution

-Where possible the infrastructure or environmental mitigation requirements of development should be addressed directly on-site through site layout and design.
-Circular 3/2012 advises that to meet the necessity test, planning obligations - including developer contributions or other legal agreements - should not be used to require payments to resolve issues that could equally be resolved in another way.
-It states that the Council should consider the use of a planning condition or alternative legal agreement before the use of a planning obligation.
+Where possible the infrastructure or environmental mitigation requirements of development should be addressed directly on site through site layout and design.
+The circular 3/2012 advises that to meet the necessity test planning obligations, including developer contributions or other legal agreements, should not be used to require payments to resolve issues that could equally be resolved in another way.
+It states that the Council should consider the use of a planning obligation.
 In particular, a planning obligation is not necessary where the developer contribution for a landowner or developer may be implemented, for example, by a one-off payment towards the cost of infrastructure provision or the maintenance of open space.

 The developer contribution required for a development will be decided at planning application stage based on its scale, location and particular circumstances.
-Table 1 sets out likely developer contributions for housing development and Table 2 sets out likely ones for other types of development.
+Table 1 sets out likely developer contributions for housing development and table 2 sets out likely ones for other types of development.
 These tables identify the type of purposes for which developer contributions will be sought and further detail for each developer contribution type, including the method for securing the contribution and costs.
 They also set out exemptions where a developer contribution is not required.
-For any development Table 1 and 2 should be consulted to identify how the tables' guidance applies.
-This will assist early-site development viability calculations and the extent to which these impact on the total development cost and the residual land value.
+For any development table 1 and 2 should be consulted to identify how the tables' guidance applies.
+This will assist early site development viability calculations and the extent to which this impacts on the total development cost and the residual land value.
 More information on the development management process and agreeing the relevant developer contribution can be found in the section on Implementation and Delivery.

-Developer contributions involving financial payments will be index-linked by reference to the General Building Cost Index, as published by the Building Cost Information Service of the Royal Institution of Chartered Surveyors or such other index as the Council and the developer may reasonably agree.
-The developer contribution will be index-linked from the date of this guidance until the date the developer contribution falls due for payment.
+The developer contribution will be index-linked by reference to the General Building Cost Index as published by the Building Cost Information Service of the Royal Institution of Chartered Surveyors or such other index as the Council and the Developer may reasonably agree.
+The developer contribution will be index-linked from the date the Section 75 agreement or other appropriate legal agreement is concluded until the date the developer contribution falls due for payment.

 Table 1.
-Housing development - determining the need for a developer contribution
+Housing Development - Determining the Need for a Developer Contribution --